epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 def ascending_digits(n) = n.digits.sort.join.to_i
 ```

-We take the digits of the number, sort them, then `join` them into a string, and then convert that string to an integer with `to_i`<span class="sidenote-number" /><span class="sidenote">Maybe a bit much unnecessary allocations for my current taste, but for a small proof program like this that's totally fine.</span>.
+We take the digits of the number, sort them, then `join` them into a string, and then convert that string to an integer with `to_i`.
+Maybe a bit too many unnecessary allocations for some tastes, but for a small proof program like this, it's totally fine.

-We can quickly test this on Ruby's interactive console, `irb`<span class="sidenote-number" /><span class="sidenote">Which i would recommend using for this kind of exploratory programming instead of the more "classic" approach of writing a program on a source file, running it, tweaking it, running it again, etc. Once you have your little bits of program written and tested on the console, you can copy them onto an actual program file.</span>:
+We can quickly test this on Ruby's interactive console, `irb`:<span class="sidenote-number" /><span class="sidenote"> Which i would recommend using for this kind of exploratory programming instead of the more "classic" approach of writing a program on a source file, running it, tweaking it, running it again, etc. Once you have your little bits of program written and tested on the console, you can copy them onto an actual program file.</span>

 ```irb
 $ irb